SiliconLabs/bluetooth_applications/bluetooth_multicentral_multiperipheral_dual_topology/README.md

 2. The Temperature Measurement characteristic has to be discovered.
 3. Indications on the Temperature Measurement characteristic has to be enabled.

-Therefore, the example applications goes through these steps.
+Therefore, the example applications go through these steps.
 After indications are enabled, the new temperature values provided by the thermometers will trigger a [sl_bt_evt_gatt_characteristic_value](https://docs.silabs.com/bluetooth/3.1/group-sl-bt-evt-gatt-characteristic-value) event.
 In this event handler the central device will forward the indicated value to all those central devices that have subscribed to indications.
 To differentiate between values received from different thermometers, the central device implements multiple Temperature Measurement characteristics in one Health Thermometer service.

 ### Testing ###